 The work I do could not be more perfect.
-It is incredibly flexible, I can ask for as much or as little work as I want, and it is work that I enjoy doing.
-I write content for businesses all over the world.
-Each might take me around 3 hours and will make me $50 USD.
-It’s not a lot, in fact, this job pays pretty terribly compared to the others I have now.
+It is incredibly flexible, I can ask for as much or as little work as I want, and it is something that I enjoy doing.

 Not only has securing a freelancing job been able to free me financially, it is such a different experience to be working on your own clock.
 Sometimes I might go a few days or a week without writing at all.
 Because I don’t have the need for money.
 But other times I might write for a full week and do nothing else.
 That is the beauty of freelancing.

 Each week I decide how many projects I want, which generally is anywhere between two and 10.
 So that is a maximum of 30 hours a week if I really want to make some serious money, but I rarely have the need for that.
-So most times, it’s about 6 hours work I do each week.
+So most times, I only work about 6 a week.

 Combining this small amount of income with travelling the world for free with Worldpackers, I am able to save money while I’m travelling!
 How crazy is that?
 I never would have thought that was possible.

 When I was in Australia, I was a businesswoman.
 Always in a suit rushing around from meeting to meeting and under immense stress.
 Now I wouldn’t be recognisable to any of the people from my old position, or the clients that I worked with so closely.
-I am able to completely and freely express myself, which I likely take to extremes.
+I am able to completely and freely express myself.

 I have the freedom to now travel where I want, dress (country-specific of course) and later my appearance as I please.
-And all I need to do is work about 5 hours a week to make that happen.
-So on average, it would be 1 hour a day working and another 4 volunteering.
+And all I need to do is work about 5 hours a day to make that happen.
+So on average, I would spend 1 hour a day working and another 4 volunteering.

 Although it can be tempting to run out with my friends as soon as the volunteering is done, I just give myself a reality check.
-It’s one hour per day.
+It’s one hour.
 And if I schedule my time well, it makes little difference to my day, but a big difference to my life.

 Seeing new countries and experiencing new cultures has been eye opening for me.
-And this is not something I would have been able to do for so long if I hadn’t stumbled across the world’s greatest life hacks so early into my trip.
+And this is not something I would have been able to do for so long if I hadn’t stumbled across this life hack so early into my trip.

 But luckily for everyone reading this, I have found them so that you don’t have to go searching.
-So now that you know how to travel the world for free, what in the world are you waiting for?
+So now that you know how to travel for free, what are you waiting for?
+Go see the world!